wiluxgit/ExtendedPlayerModels/README.md

 ![image](https://user-images.githubusercontent.com/70565775/131866612-79134dc2-6f23-42ef-87c4-96c31977d61d.png)<br/>*Image of face IDs.*

-Im assuming you are familiar with HEX codes. the hex code is treated as a bitfield to set specific properties of the face transfomation.
+Im assuming you are familiar with color hex codes.
+The hex code is treated as a bitfield to set specific properties of the face transfomation.

-DATA: `EDxxxxxx XYyyyyyy TT..cccc`
+RGB: `EDxxxxxx XYyyyyyy TT..cccc`
 - `E:1` = Enable face modifiers.
 (Must be 1 if you want anything to happen)
 - `D:1` = Disables the texture. (useful if you need space for something else)
 - `x:6` = UV x offset. (offset from original UV location in pixels)